Want to read this page in Spanish? Click here

 Who Is Eligible for Social Security Disability Benefits?

-What are the eligibility criteria for SSDI and SSI benefits?
-To be eligible for Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI), you must meet the Social Security Administration’s (SSA) definition of disability.
+What are the eligibility requirements for SSDI and SSI benefits?
+If you’re wondering how do I qualify for disability, this guide can help.
+To be eligible for Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI), you must meet the Social Security Administration’s (SSA) definition of disability and satisfy the eligibility requirements.

 The SSA defines disability as follows: